 What happens if one of my ears loses its new shape after the surgery?

 Following prominent ear correction, if one of the sutures loosens (either spontaneously or after being subjected to force) then the procedure can be redone.
-It will be necessary to wait for a few months for the swelling from the first operation to settle down prior to redoing the operation, but the beauty of the suture technique is that the ear cartilage has not been damaged and therefore the sutures can be easily replaced.
+It’s necessary to wait for a few months for the swelling from the first operation to settle down prior to redoing the operation, but the beauty of the suture technique is that the ear cartilage has not been damaged and therefore the sutures can be easily replaced.

 Have a question?